telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 Sets the options of the Grid.
 Use this method if you want to enable/disable a particular feature/option or to load the complete state obtained previously with the [`getOptions`](#methods-getOptions) method.

 When `setOptions` is called, the Grid widget will be destroyed and recreated.
+If the widget is bound to remote data, a new read request will be made.

 > There are three important things to keep in mind when using `getOptions` and `setOptions`.
 >